YassineBoutahar/TheS-h-o-p-p-i-e-s/README.md

 By Yassine Boutahar

+The project can be viewed at http://shoppies.boutahar.dev/ or https://the-2020-shoppies.netlify.app/

 **Extra features:**
 - Saves your nominations in local storage so nominations persist on reload
 - Loading animations on movie search